kelwyres/Bactabolize/README.md

 ## Model construction

 Metabolic model construction is run using the `bactabolize draft_model` command.
-Once a model is constructed, Bactabolize then tests the model for growth on M9 minimal media with glucose.
+Once a model is constructed, Bactabolize then tests the model for growth on your choice of media under your choice of atmosphere.
 If the model does not grow under these conditions, `bactabolize patch_model` should be run to add additional reactions.

 ### Options